 Using the correct fuel injector removal tool

-There seems to be some confusion as to what tool and method is best for extracting a fuel injector from the cylinder head of a N55 engine.
+There seems to be some confusion as to what tool and method are best for extracting a fuel injector from the cylinder head of an N55 engine.
 The first rule of thumb is this; if your vehicle is close to/over 100,000 miles, most likely your fuel injectors will be stuck and require a removal tool to get them out.

 Secondly, only use a BMW OEM extraction/installation tool and a good low torque wrench to remove and reinstall the injectors in your N55 engine.
 There are a lot of BMW owners out there that have come up with creative ways to pull out a stuck injector...from using coat hangers to dental picks and pliers.
 We urge our readers to use the proper tool and follow our instructions below on how to use it.
 The money saved by doing this repair yourself will exponentially outweigh the cost of buying the tool.
 And most importantly you will avoid any damage to the new injector or your engine.